Interest-free car loans: the truth about 0% interest car finance

 Inflated purchase price

-While an interest-free loan means you will save on interest payments, the flipside of this is that you may end up paying an inflated purchase price for the car itself.
+While a no interest car loan means you will save on interest payments, the flipside of this is that you may end up paying an inflated purchase price for the car itself.
 Lenders typically earn money from the interest that you pay, so if you are not paying interest, your lender might well build the difference into the price of the car itself to help ensure it can still make a profit, making the car more expensive for you than it normally would be.

 Fees and charges